elijahbutler/elijahbutler/README.md

 ### [BranchForge](https://github.com/elijahbutler/branchforge)

 BranchForge is an experiment in making agent decisions less opaque.
 It makes agents explore real alternatives, keep their evidence, and leave behind a decision you can audit.

-## How I work

-TypeScript and React are my defaults.
-I reach for Bun, Python, Swift, Tauri, and Docker when the job calls for them.